 Step 1: Clear it of the superficial clog.

 What is the superficial clog?
 When one or 2 strands of hair gets trapped in between the hinges of the plumbing pipes, more hair, soap suds, and other kinds of nasty scum get trapped and tend to accumulate.
 This usually happens at the junction of the PVC pipes which may be the nearest to the opening leading to your tub.
 So when water accumulates and doesn’t go down, that usually is nasty water even if it’s perceived clear by your naked eye.
 That’s the easiest culprit you could get rid of when you have a clogged situation.
-All that you’d be needing at this point is a hair pin or a paper clip.
+You can easily prevent this to happen by regularly washing your tub with cleaning brushes.
+Unluckily if it happens, all that you’d be needing at this point is a hairpin or a paper clip.

 Once you do, straighten it out and improvise a small hook at the end.
 You get the picture of what it’s for.
 Hook the scum that’s causing you the superficial clog.
 This may determine whether you need to go further with this list on how to clean bathtub drain or not.
 When you think you have removed the entirety of it, check the status of your drainage by letting the water run.
 If the drainage still appears clogged, proceed to step 2.
 If after running it for 3 minutes and no water is coming back, then it means, you only have a superficial clog to deal with.
 If within 3 minutes, the water still regurgitates, proceed to Step